The New Orleans Advocate

 Melissa Araujo, the executive chef at Saveur Catering says “easy and elegant always wins out” like the company’s “brochettes with oysters and bacon or our ‘Cabildo’ of lump crab, green onion wrapped in an artichoke leaf with lemon and truffle oil.”
 “Hand crafted cheese and meat boards also wow,” Araujo adds.

-Chef Melissa Araujo was Featur on Chopped Foodnetwork
+Chef Melissa Araujo was Featured on Chopped Food network

 Guide to Entertaining - St. Charles Magazine

-Once you’ve got your invitations and location covered, it’s on to the next most important aspect of any event, particularly one set to take place in New Orleans: food!
+Once you’ve got your invitations and location covered, it’s on to the next most important aspect of any event: the food!
+And here in New Orleans, one will never go without great options.
 Melissa Araujo, owner and executive chef at Saveur Catering, a farm-to-table boutique-style catering company, says it’s all about determining what kinds of food best speak to who you are and then figuring out how to make that vision fit your budget.

 A top-quality caterer like Saveur Catering will take the time to sit down with you and ask questions in order to help you define what dishes best suit you and your event.
 As Araujo puts it, “we don’t sell a menu.”
 Maybe it’s about your favorite restaurants, the food you grew up eating or a delicious image that caught your eye on Pinterest.
 Araujo is catering a wedding, for example, in which the bride is from Cuba and the groom is from New Orleans; they have requested dishes that make use of both culinary traditions, and Araujo is excited to meet that challenge.